RallerenP/nordic-motorhome-project/README.md

 ## Case Description
 Nordic Motorhome Rental is a Danish company that rents out motorhome.
 Nordic Motorhome Rental was founded in 2019 and is situated just outside Copenhagen.
 So far there are 8 employees, but the company is very successful, and the two owners expect to hire more people in the near future.

-**Employees:** 4 sales assistants, 2 cleaning staffEntity, 1 auto mechanic, 1 bookkeeper
+**Employees:** 4 sales assistants, 2 cleaning staff, 1 auto mechanic, 1 bookkeeper

 ### The Fleet
 Nordic Motorhome Rental has a fleet of 32 motorhome available for hire.
 Nordic Motorhome Rental currently offers 8 different types of motorhome.
 These are of various brands and models.
 Some are small compact campers for 2 persons and others are large with up to 6 beds.